haftamuk/openhim-mediator-smis-dhis2-sync/README.md

 With three dynamic values you can pass to filter data elements.

 Once results are returned, the mediator performs certain actions on the retrieved data based on your needs.
--SUM - Sum of all returned row values
+- SUM - Sum of all returned row values
--AVERAGE  - Average of all returned row values
+- AVERAGE  - Average of all returned row values
--LAST  - Last element of the returned rows
+- LAST  - Last element of the returned rows
--FIRST  - First element of the returned rows
+- FIRST  - First element of the returned rows

 SMIS should pass those flags in the request as parameters